C Programming

 gcc -S simple.c

-This will generate an assembly file called simple.s.
-Open this file and look around.
+Open the simple.s file you just generated and look around.
 Google one of the commands that you see to try and figure out what it means.

 Step 3: Assembling